-To lower the roof, make sure the camper door is open so the air inside the camper can be released as the camper roof comes down and also insure there is nothing on the cabinets, or bed, that might interfere with the lowering of the roof.
+To lower the roof, you start by insuring there is nothing on the cabinets, or bed, that might interfere with the lowering of the roof.
 If it has been snowing since you first raised the roof, you will want to make sure that you remove any snow off the roof before lowering it.
 This is very important!
 Just a few inches of snow that has a high water content can be very heavy.
 The roof could come down very quickly and possibly do damage to the roof framing.
 Be sure the stove cover is cool and placed in the down position.
 Attach both shock (bungee) cords between the inner privacy panels to assist the liner in folding inwards as you lower the roof.
 If you have a forward vent on your camper, insure the vent is in the closed position prior to lowering the roof.